TejaSrinivas01/Marvel-Universe/README.md

 Developed for "CSE 4004 Web Technologies" Lab project under VIT-AP University

-> MCU Website is a userfriendly website developed to introduce about Marvel.
+> MARVEL Website is a userfriendly website developed to introduce about Marvel.
 I tried hard to get this project to come into action.
 Hope you guys will enjoy the website.

 ### Features
 1. Rich UI